 You will receive a grade (A, B, C, D or E) for each pair of units that you complete, except for Preliminary (P) units, which are not graded.
 Student achievement for P units is recorded as 'completed' or 'not completed'.
 Course completion is determined by the school according to criteria set by the Authority.
-The notation of 'U' can be used for a Year 12 student completing Year 12 over more than one year.
-A 'U' notation indicates the assessment program is incomplete but the student intends to complete it the following year.
+A 'U' notation cannot be submitted for a Year 12 ATAR, General or Foundation course (see page 21 of the WACE Manual 2019).

 You will also receive a school mark in the range 0 to 100 for each unit pair of an ATAR, General or Foundation course you complete in Year 12.
-For the school mark for an ATAR course with a practical (performance, oral, portfolio or production) examination, you receive a practical mark out of 100 as well as a written mark out of 100.
+For the school mark for an ATAR course with a practical examination (performance, oral, portfolio or production), you receive a practical mark out of 100 as well as a written mark out of 100.
 Marks are not reported for Preliminary courses.